 Supporting Social Development One Stumble at a Time

 This post is part confession.
 I have learned a lot about child development, but it has never been easy to watch my girls struggle socially.
-It was particularly hard my first trip through the toddler years.
+Although it was particularly hard my first trip through the toddler years, shifting to think about kids' social behavior as learning has helped me work with kids of all ages.

 I can still recall my stress response after my two-year-old repeatedly and relentlessly grabbed a little boy’s prized truck, much to his dismay.
 I felt a rush of urgency to teach her how to make friends.
 I felt sadness and even a bit of shame.
 I hated thinking about what other kids or (let’s be honest) what other adults around the sandbox thought of her and of me.
 So, I rushed in, demanded she utter her best “sorry” and moved her swiftly to the swings.